scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 because I got a hankering for it two days ago and decided that if I still wanted it in a couple days I'd indulge.

+### Day 470

+Skipped out on lunch today because I had a few french fries and didn't feel hungry.
+Then for dinner I had some leftover pizza

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/